Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 A massive benefit of zero-copy cloning is that the underlying data is not copied.
 Only the metadata and pointers to the underlying data change.
 Hence, clones are “zero-copy" and storage requirements are not doubled when the data is cloned.
 Most data warehouses cannot do this, but for Snowflake it is easy!
 >
 > ***Use Cases:***
-> - `Testing and Development`: Developers can use clones to create safe, isolated environments for testing without risking changes to production data.
+> - `Testing and Development`: Developers can use clones of production data to create safe, isolated environments for testing without risking changes to production data.
 > - `Data Analytics`: Analysts can create clones to experiment with different data transformations and analyses without altering the original dataset.
 >
 > Learn more about [Cloning](https://docs.snowflake.com/en/user-guide/object-clone)